King-Lewy/Speedy-Go-Kart/README.md

 I organized the files by:
 1. All together (in no folders for ease of access if you know what you want)
 2. .STEP Files/.F3d/z Files
-3. Chassis Designs (Only the frame, and steering wheel, no wheels, motor and torque converter) The Roll Cage will be added here as well as in its own folder.
+3. Chassis Designs (Only the frame, and steering wheel, no wheels, motor and torque converter)
 4. Assembly Designs (The whole go kart put together with wheels and everything) There will be roll cage and no roll cage options.
 5. Steering Wheel (The actual wheel)
 6. Wheels (not identical to the real ones, just the CAD ones)